 What temptations surround you that you need help overcoming?

 Lord, protect us from the tares of the evil one which surround us each day.
-Keep our roots safe in You, and watch over all of our families.
-Help us to be busy about Your harvest field until Jesus comes with all of His angels to bring in the kingdom age.
-Amen.
+Keep our roots safely planted in You, and watch over and protect us and all of our families.
+Help us to be busy tending to Your harvest field until Jesus comes with all of His angels to bring in the kingdom age.
+We ask this in Jesus’ name, Amen.